briangonzalez/jquery.pep.js/README.md

             // ... after starting
             start:                  function(){ /* fire on start */ }

-So, for instance, you can log to the console, debug, and speed up the drag like so:
+So, for instance, you can log to the console while dragging, debug, and speed up the drag like so:

             var options = {
                 debug:          true,